Guseyn/guseyn.com/static/md/posts/why-i-dont-use-promises-and-async-await.md

 )
 ```

-As you can see, the main of point of such declarative style is that we hide logic inside of these objects, and we represent what we want to see as result of our program.
-And these objects are immutable, so we can easily test such code and control the state of these objects.
+As you can see, the main of point of such declarative style is that we hide logic inside of these objects, and we represent what we want to see as a result that our program produces.
+And all these objects are immutable, so we can easily test such code and control the state of these objects.

-So, how can such declarative style help us solve callback hell problem?
+How can such declarative style help us solve callback hell problem?
 So, let's see.

 ```js
 const { ReadDataByPath, WrittenFile } = require('@cuties/fs')